Object-Aware Cropping for Self-Supervised Learning: Analysis of Self-Supervised Learning methods on the OpenImages Dataset

 \subsection{Performance of SSL methods}

-We pretrain several SSL methods MoCo-v2, CMC \citep{tian2019contrastive}, SwAV \citep{NEURIPS2020_70feb62b} and BYOL \citep{grill2020bootstrap} on our OpenImages dataset.
-MoCo-v2, BYOL, and other recent state of the art SSL approaches all relying on \emph{scene-scene} cropping of the same image to generate positive samples.
-This cropping strategy has also been used as a default data augmentation in supervised learning \citep{He2015,NIPS2012_c399862d,cubuk2019autoaugment}.
-The most common workflow is: choose a random scale (default range $0.2$ to $1.0$) and a random aspect ratio (default range $0.75$ to $1.33$).
-A crop is made from the original image using these two values (scale and aspect ratio).
-Finally, the crop is resized to the final size of $224 \times 224$ pixels.
+We pretrain several SSL methods MoCo-v2, CMC \cite{tian2019contrastive}, SwAV \cite{NEURIPS2020_70feb62b} and BYOL \cite{grill2020bootstrap} on OHMS dataset.
+MoCo-v2, BYOL, and other recent state of the art SSL approaches all relying on \textit{scene-scene} cropping of the same image to generate positive samples.

-We use a ResNet-50 \citep{He2015} deep network as the backbone for all experiments.
-After pre-training, we freeze the backbone weights, and train a linear classifier or fine-tune on the downstream datasets and tasks.
-We also train a randomly initialized ResNet-50 network in a fully supervised manner using ground truth labels and a multi-class logistic regression loss.
-We follow the mAP metric as described in section 4.2 of paper\citep{veit2017learning} (Eqn.(4)).
 Table \ref{tab:ssl_comparison_classification} shows our results.
-We see a significant difference in performance between fully supervised training and SSL approaches on the OpenImages dataset, with a gap of $16.3$ mAP points on average across the $4$ SSL approaches considered.
-On ImageNet, the top-1 accuracy gap is considerably smaller with an average gap of only $8.5$, nearly half that of OpenImages.
+We see a significant difference in performance between fully supervised training and SSL approaches on the OHMS dataset, with a gap of $16.3$ mAP points on average across the $4$ SSL approaches considered.
+On ImageNet, the top-1 accuracy gap is considerably smaller with an average gap of only $8.5$, nearly half that of OHMS.
 The last row shows the significant boost obtained by using our object-aware cropping approach, which we describe in the next section, with MOCO-v2.
-The gap between SSL and supervised training on OpenImages is now the same as ImageNet.
+The gap between SSL and supervised training on OHMS is now the same as ImageNet.